-The Norwegian Accounting Act Section 3-3 b stipulates that issuers with Norway as their home state shall in their annual reports, or in documents referred to in their annual reports, provide an account of their corporate governance principles and practices.
-A reference to this Report on Corporate Governance is provided in the Board of Directors' report published in the Telenor Annual Report for 2013: www.telenor.com/investors/ reports/2013.
+Telenor has adopted a governance framework which includes the Telenor Code of Conduct, Group Governing Principles and a set of policies and manuals, processes and systems on monitoring and reporting.
+The governance framework is a key management tool and shall ensure operationalization of and a common platform for good and efficient corporate governance throughout the Telenor Group.
+The Norwegian Accounting Act Section 3-3 b stipulates that reporting entities that are issuers with Norway as their home state shall in their annual reports, or in documents referred to in their annual reports, provide an account of their corporate governance principles and practices.
+A reference to this Report on Corporate Governance is provided in the Board of Directors' report published in the Telenor Annual Report for 2014: www.telenor.com/investors/reports/2014